rmbolger/Posh-ACME/docs/Plugins/CoreNetworks.md

 ## Setup

 On your account [profile page](https://iface.core-networks.de/general/api/accounts), click `Add Access`.
 Give it custom a username and a strong password.
 Record the value to use later.
 You won't be able to go back and look it up after leaving the page.
+At the moment no Internationalized Domain Name (IDN) are supportet.

 ## Using the Plugin